Homefront - Unveiling of the First New Sculptures

-This event brings together veterans and the community to share stories and raise awareness of post-traumatic stress disorder among the veteran community.
+Last September the original sculptures at Greensborough War Memorial Park were cremated in a Ceremonial Fire.
+This moving event brought together veterans and the local community to share stories, send off the sculptures, and raise awareness of post-traumatic stress disorder among the veteran community.

 Greensborough War Memorial Park, corner McDowell and Ester Streets, Greensborough

-The beloved wooden sculptures at Greensborough War Memorial Park have come to the end of their life.
-Made in 2003 by local chainsaw artist Leigh Conkie, the 12 sculptures have been a popular feature of the park.
-They were intended to last 10 years and are now starting to show their age, with some of the sculptures splitting or suffering water damage.
+Last year the beloved wooden sculptures at Greensborough War Memorial Park finally came to the end of their life.
+Made in 2003 by local chainsaw artist Leigh Conkie, the 12 sculptures were a popular feature of the park.
+They were intended to last 10 years but 14 years on were starting to show their age, with some of the sculptures splitting or suffering water damage.

-Banyule Council is working in partnership with Austin Health and Greensborough RSL, and is working with Leigh Conkie, a chainsaw artist, Roland Dannenhauer, one of the head blacksmiths of the Blacksmiths' Tree in Strathewen, and designer Amanda Gibson, to design and create new sculptures for the park.
+Banyule Council worked in partnership with Austin Health and Greensborough RSL, and chainsaw artists Leigh Conkie and Hikaro Kodama, as well as Roland Dannenhauer, one of the head blacksmiths of the Blacksmiths' Tree in Strathewen, and designer Amanda Gibson, to design and create new sculptures for the park.

 The project's aim is to create public art that acknowledges and celebrates the resilience of service men and women, and their families and communities, as they rebuild their lives and relationships when they return home.

-Over the next 6 months, Council and the artists want to talk to members of the community about how to say farewell to the existing sculptures and what they would like in their place.
+Over 6 months, Council and the artists spoke with members of the community about how to say farewell to the existing sculptures and what they would like in their place.